 Introduction to the bibliography and essays

 I have been interested in the history of the constellations and astral lore for some 60 years.
 This personal website has so far involved thousands of hours over 2 decades.
 This excludes the 3 decades obtaining information prior to placing it on the web.
 It has been a solitary personal effort with no attempt made to engage with other persons having similar interests.
 The compilation of the bibliography arose from requests for such by some HASTRO-L (History of Astronomy List) members in early August 2001; including David Fideler, David Bell, Nick Campion, and Hartmut Frommert.
 The requests arose from discussions on HASTRO-L that have focused on the origin and history of the constellations (i.e., flat patterns of stars).
 (Though originating as a forum for those persons teaching the history of astronomy (professionally) Hastro-L has, in recent years, become a platform for advocates of amateur fantasies.
 Some are involved in tactics/trickery to silence their critics.)
 This resulting bibliographic list is not intended to be definitive or exhaustive and is limited mostly to material I possess or have accessed through libraries.
 (This is largely to avoid mistakes.
 For example, the article "Constellations in Pindar" (Classica et mediaevalia, Volume 37, 1986) is unrelated to astronomical constellations.
 The frequently referenced articles "Jeremias and astral-mythology in the Old Testament" (London Quarterly Review, Volume 118, October, 1912 [Note: The correct year is indicated as 1913.]); and "Babylon and astral mythology" (London Quarterly Review, Volume 119, 1913) cannot be located in the journal cited.)
 The article "Jeremias and astral-mythology in the Old Testament" definitely exists (I have seen a snippet of it).
 In their outdated (even when first published) book Outer Space: Myths, Name Meanings, Calendars, From the Emergence of History to the Present Day (1964), Gertrude Jobes and James Jobes loosely (inadequately) reference "Jeremias and astral-mythology in the Old Testament" and "Babylon and astral mythology."
 They imply they are both articles.
 After persisting for a number of years in attempting to find more information I have concluded both are actually headings for book reviews.
 It would appear "Jeremias and astral-mythology in the Old Testament" actually a heading for a short book review article (highly critical) by Edward Maunder (on Pages 220-222 of the October issue) of the English edition of The Old Testament in the Light of the Ancient Near East by Alfred Jeremias.
 The details for "Babylon and astral mythology," only recently identified, seem to be it is also a heading for a book review article by W. F. Lofthouse.
 The book reviews in this section of the journal appear between pages 318-337 - the header "Babylon and astral mythology" and book review article starts on page 331.
 There are only some 100 items listed that I have not seen.
 I have, however, read detailed discussions of these items.
 If I were to simply list references that I came across then I could easily add another 300 items.
 However, this technique is known to introduce referencing mistakes regarding title, volume number, year published, and page numbers.
 The approximate starting date for the references listed is the mid 19th-century.
 Because early material is now largely inaccurate I have little interest in such.
 (The greater sophistication of web resources now (since 2006) enables details of (many) articles to be easily discovered.
 A large number of articles listed in the bibliography were identified by the time consuming method of repeatedly visiting and systematically working through material on the shelves of various university libraries in Melbourne, Canberra, and Sydney.
 (I have not bothered to use libraries in Adelaide or Brisbane.)
 As of 2008 I am not inclined to continue this huge time investment.
 The drive from Melton to Sydney is approximately 900 kilometres and takes approximately 9 hours.
 At least the cost of one overnight motel stay is required.
 The return journey repeats the travel distance and time.
 Usually a library would be visited during a 10-hour opening time which I would utilise with only one short 20 minute break.
 I would usually complete the return journey by driving through the night punctuated by a snack break and 'short sleep.')

 The actual website content is the result of long periods of intensive research mixed with other periods of partial and total neglect due to other interests and work demands and changing circumstances (such as personal health issues).
 Though having 2 postgraduate degree qualifications and having been a sessional lecturer (off and on) over a period of some 15 years, and published on OHS, I decline to refer to myself as an academic or (now, since full retirement in 2015) independent researcher/scholar.

 I have also included journal articles that a number of persons have kindly brought to my attention.
 However, twice now I have been supplied with incorrect page information by persons doing such.

 The bibliographic list has no particular target audience in mind and simply reflects my own core interests regarding the history of astronomy.
 Both professional and popular material is included.
-Books and articles available in electronic form on the internet are not included in the list.
+Books and articles available in electronic form on the internet are generally not included in the list.
 Also, the references listed are mostly limited to English, French, and German.
 A few items that contain wide-ranging material are listed twice, under different headings.
 The intended audience for the essay type material is laypersons.
 The website content is based on personal interests.

 References dealing with both early (i.e., pre-Islamic) and late (i.e., medieval) Arabic constellation and star names have been included.
 This is to sensibly deal with the fact that whilst our inherited constellation names are basically Greek our inherited star names are largely due to the influence of medieval (Arabic) Islamic astronomy.
 It was rare for the Babylonians, Greeks, and Romans to give names to individual stars.
 They only did so for the few brightest stars.
 Less than 300 stars have individual names and these names have historical and mythological importance.
 The names of these several hundred brighter stars have originated from various cultures but mostly from traditional Arabic names.
 For example Sirius is derived from the ancient Greek name "the scorching one, or brilliant one" and was reapplied during the Renaissance period.
 Betelgeuse was applied in the Medieval period and is a corrupted Latin transliteration from the Arabic name.
 Achernar is also a Latin transliteration of the Arabic name and was applied during the Renaissance period.
 The influence of Arabic names on Western star names dates from around the 10th-century AD when Arab astronomy flourished.
 After the demise of the Roman Empire most Greek scientific works were translated into Arabic (including Ptolemy's Almagest).
 Eventually these texts were re-introduced back into Europe (and into Latin and Greek) through Arab Spain.
 With the Arabs the influence of the Greek language was not very strong in the names of stars and constellations.